US fears for Hong Kong's religious freedom under security law

 On the new national security legislation that paves the way for China to tighten its grip on Hong Kong, Brownback said it "looks as if it has the potential to significantly undermine religious freedom."

-He indicated that the law could be used to undermine religious activities by categorizing them as acts aimed at separating Hong Kong from the mainland or overthrowing the central government.
+The law could be used to undermine religious activities by categorizing them as acts aimed at separating Hong Kong from the mainland or overthrowing the central government, for example.

 In May, the U.S. Congress passed a bill to impose sanctions on Chinese officials involved in the violating Uighurs' human rights.
 President Donald Trump is expected to sign it soon, according to media reports.
 The bill names Chen as one of the senior Communist Party officials responsible for "gross human rights violations" in Xinjiang.